 3 Tips for Finding the Perfect Investment Advisor

+Finding the right investment advisor is key to successful investing.
 In today’s volatile financial markets, it’s more important than ever to know that your portfolio is being properly managed.
-Here are some tips for finding a qualified financial professional whose focus is on meeting your financial goals.
+Here are some tips for finding a qualified investment advisor whose focus is on meeting your financial goals.

-Ask if your money manager opportunistically changes the asset allocation of your portfolio, or if they instead stick to some fixed strategic allocation no matter what the market conditions are.
-Most portfolio managers claim to be actively trading, but changing the asset allocation is a different kind of risk management than just rebalancing to fixed percentages.
+Ask your investment advisor if they are routinely changing the asset allocation of your portfolio, or if they instead stick to some fixed strategic allocation.
+Most portfolio managers claim to be actively trading, but changing the asset allocation is a different kind of risk management.
 You have to consider how comfortable you are with your asset percentages in stocks and bonds staying the same.
 Reallocating your assets as market conditions change sounds good in theory, but many investors are reluctant to change large segments of their portfolios.

-Stick with a financial advisor that is familiar with where you are financially
+Stick with an investment advisor that is familiar with where you are financially

 - Prepare for major changes such as a mortgage and retirement.